Mary, mother of Jesus: Methodist

 Methodists do not have any additional teachings on the Virgin Mary except from what is mentioned in Scripture and the ecumenical Creeds.
 As such, Methodists generally accept the doctrine of the virgin birth, but reject the doctrine of the Immaculate Conception.
 John Wesley, the principal founder of the Methodist movement within the Church of England, believed that Mary "continued a pure and unspotted virgin", thus upholding the doctrine of the perpetual virginity of Mary.
-Contemporary Methodism does hold that Mary was a virgin before, during, and immediately after the birth of Christ.
+Contemporary Methodism holds that Mary was a virgin before, during, and immediately after the birth of Christ.
 In addition, some Methodists also hold the doctrine of the Assumption of Mary as a pious opinion.

 Nontrinitarian

 Nontrinitarians, such as Unitarians, Christadelphians, Jehovah's Witnesses, and Latter Day Saints also acknowledge Mary as the biological mother of Jesus Christ, but most reject any immaculate conception and do not recognize Marian titles such as "Mother of God".
 The Latter Day Saint movement's view affirms the virgin birth of Jesus and Christ's divinity, but only as a separate being than God the Father.
 The Book of Mormon refers to Mary by name in prophecies and describes her as "most beautiful and fair above all other virgins" and as a "precious and chosen vessel."

 In nontrinitarian groups that are also Christian mortalists, Mary is not seen as an intercessor between humankind and Jesus, whom mortalists would consider "asleep", awaiting resurrection.